YelizavetaP/AirbusShipDetectionChallenge/README.md

 TO RUN:
 You need to change path to train imgs and masks in TRAIN_IMAGE_DIR and  CSV_PATH in the beggining of main function

+FUNCTIONS:

+splitTrainValid(masks) - removes corupted images and returns train/valid splits

+sample_ships(in_df, base_rep_val=1500) & undersampling(df) - undersamplint train data so  that it has balanced number of samples with different ship amount

+rle_decode & masks_as_image - decodes masks from scv file

+buildUnetModel - creates and returns Unet model

 predict.py - use to visualize model work from terminal giving path to img as an argument